 Eguchi is indeed an all-rounder.
-Making sure to have, at least once, experimented every department possible in the entertainment industry, therefore it is far from surprising to have Eguchi being prolific in the drama CDs department.
+Making sure to have, at least once, experimented with every department possible in the entertainment industry, therefore it is far from surprising to have Eguchi being prolific in the drama CDs department.

-When analyzing his career, what really is surprising is how quickly he began doing drama CDs – back in 2011 – on his second year after debut.
-Usually, the normal course is for a seiyuu to first become accustomed to their workload and only then, a couple of years in his career, will we see the seiyuu going for his first works in that department.
+When analyzing his career, what really is surprising is how quickly he began doing drama CDs – back in 2011 – in his second year after debut.
+Usually, the normal course is for a seiyuu to first become accustomed to their workload, and only then, a couple of years in his career, will we see the seiyuu going for his first works in that department.

 Some of the drama CDs in his repertoire include names such as ACTORS – Drama Edition -, COLORFUL 5, Collar × Malice ~, Kimi ♥ Doll, Kuroko’s Basketball DRAMA THEATER, GOSICK – Gothic – Series, Shinobi, Koi Utsu Series, STORM LOVER 2nd series, SolidS series, DYNAMIC CHORD series, Tsutsukitsu!
 Series, Tutti!
 Frutti !!
 Series, Rainbow Colors Days, FlyME project series, Welcome to the Flower Shop ~ Whisper of the Tsukishimi ~, ROOT ∞ REXX, Blue Sky Complex, Akai ito, Namaiki Hierarchy, Danshi Koukousei Hajimete No are just some of his most famous entries.